Pre-Registration Checklist

 I have AP Scores, IB Exam Scores, or Community College credit that would determine my Math placement, and it is not on my Student Academic Summary.
 Who should I send this information to?

 Please make sure to submit all official transcripts, AP score reports, and IB score reports to UCR.
-Once UCR processes your official documents, your math placement should be updated on your Student Academic Summary, and our office will contact you with instructions to register during Phase 1.
+Once UCR processes your official documents, your math placement should be updated on your Student Academic Summary.

 -